willstobo/gitpitch-talks/devops-on-aws/PITCHME.md

 - Questions

 Note:
-Title: Enabling DevOps with Amazon Web Services.
+- Title: Enabling DevOps with Amazon Web Services.

-With so many ways to implement 'DevOps', where do you actually start?
+- With so many ways to implement 'DevOps', where do you actually start?

-Companies are going to market faster and more robustly with DevOps.
+- Companies are going to market faster and more robustly with DevOps.

-In this talk we take a look at some modern DevOps practices, the benefits that DevOps can provide and how easily they can be implemented with Amazon Web Services.
+- In this talk we take a look at some modern DevOps practices, the benefits that DevOps can provide and how easily they can be implemented with Amazon Web Services.

-A basic knowledge of Cloud Services is recommended, but not required.
+- A basic knowledge of Cloud Services is recommended, but not required.

-- the DevOps services provided by AWS and the benefits of adopting the DevOps model.
-- Then putting it all together to show how easily a CI/CD pipeline can be setup on AWS, using the native DevOps services.